mrk-its/delta-rs/docs/how-delta-lake-works/delta-lake-acid-transactions.md

 - Remove file `0-fea2de92-861a-423e-9708-a9e91dafb27b-0.parquet`
 - Add file `part-00001-90312b96-b487-4a8f-9edc-1b9b3963f136-c000.snappy.parquet`

 Transactions are recorded in the transaction log.
-The transaction log is also referred to as the table metadata and is the `_delta_log` directory in storage.
+The transaction log is also referred to as the table metadata and is the `_delta_lag` directory in storage.

 Let’s see how Delta Lake implements transactions.